DataBiosphere/terra-cli/CONTRIBUTING.md

    8. You can mount directories on the host machine to the Docker container by populating a second `Map` and passing it to the same `DockerAppsRunner.runToolCommand` method.
 The `nextflow` command has an example of this (see `bio.terra.cli.apps.Nextflow` class `run` method).
+   9. Publish the new Docker image and update the default image that the CLI uses to the new version (see instructions above).